Search

 PE Update: Here Comes the Sun … And the Mud!

 We’ve been able to catch a few rays in our physical education classes the last couple of weeks (and some polar vortexes … and then more rays) and are relishing the spring weather.
-The trails are thawing out and the last icebergs on Far Field and Claflin have melted away.
+The trails are thawing out, and the last icebergs on Far Field and Claflin have melted away.
 This means, of course, that it’s a good time to consider proper spring PE attire.
 Sneakers are the best option for all indoor games and activities on the tennis courts.
 But the mud reigns pretty much everywhere else, so if possible, having a pair of boots on hand is a good idea.
-In addition, we’ve noticed many people coming to class (or returning from class) covered in a slick of mud.
+In addition, we’ve noticed many people arriving at class (or returning from class) covered in mud.
 While they seem to wear this proudly, a change of clothes could come in handy as well.
 And given the uncertainty of our beloved New England weather, please remember that you can always shed a layer if you have it, but you can’t add a layer if you don’t—in other words, layers rule!
 Lastly, water bottles are essential for hydration, especially when we’re outside for class.
-If you have any questions about gearing up don’t hesitate to reach out.
+If you have any questions about gearing up, don’t hesitate to reach out.

 – Alex Tzelnic, physical education teacher